-- Hindsight Bias – This is the tendency of individuals to see past mistakes or occurrences as obvious.
+This is the tendency of individuals to see past mistakes or occurrences as obvious.
 After the event has occurred, individuals believe that they did or should have seen it coming.
-This is important when evaluating other’s decisions.
+This is important when evaluating others decisions.

-- Framing Bias – Framing bias is an individual’s response to how a situation or decision is presented.
+Framing bias is an individuals response to how a situation or decision is presented.
 This can lead to individuals being deceived or manipulated by third parties.

-- Escalation of Commitment – This is a tendency of individuals to continue to follow what has proven to be a negative or unproductive course of action.
-Also known as the “sunk cost fallacy” or “sunk cost bias”, because the tendency is motivated by an unwillingness to admit that they are wrong or accept that resources are lost or wasted (they may be able to recover the investment).
+This is a tendency of individuals to continue to follow what has proven to be a negative or unproductive course of action.
+Also known as the sunk cost fallacy or sunk cost bias, because the tendency is motivated by an unwillingness to admit that they are wrong or accept that resources are lost or wasted (they may be able to recover the investment).

-- Availability Bias – Availability bias is a focus on immediate information or situations that come to one’s mind.
+Availability bias is a focus on immediate information or situations that come to ones mind.
 The result is that we tend to believe the information or experience that we recall or demonstrative or explicative of a situation or scenario.
 This comes at the expense of looking for additional information that could lead to a further understanding of the situation.
 As such, a decision is made on limited or superficial information.

-- Representation Bias – This is the tendency to believe a situation is indicative of a greater tendency.
-That is, it is related to “stereotyping”.
+This is the tendency to believe a situation is indicative of a greater tendency.
+That is, it is related to stereotyping.
 The decision maker believes that the situation represents all of the characteristics of the population of which it is a part.
-It causes a failure in the perception of one’s ability to predict a given outcome or result.
+It causes a failure in the perception of ones ability to predict a given outcome or result.

-- Self-Serving Bias – This is one’s tendency to attribute the positive results of a decision or situation to one’s own actions or decision.
+This is ones tendency to attribute the positive results of a decision or situation to ones own actions or decision.
 Likewise, it causes individuals to attribute negative consequences to factors outside of our control.
 This can cause an inability to accurately assess or affect a situation through decision making.